– Students will be able to identify 6 plants growing in the Learning Garden.

-Let students know that next we will review three different tasks that can be done in the Learning Garden.
-After the task review break students up into groups.
+Let students know that next, we will review three different tasks that can be done in the Learning Garden.
+After the task review, break students up into groups.
 Each group should spend about 5 minutes at each station completing and modeling the task.
 Rotate each group through the three tasks.
-As teacher, rotate from group to group as needed.
+As the teacher, rotate from group to group as needed.
 Based on the needs of your Learning Garden choose at least three of the stations below for students to rotate through.
-Big Green provides seasonal seeds and seedlings for you Learning Garden in addition your resource binder contains more information about the other stations.
+Big Green provides seasonal seeds and seedlings for you Learning Garden, in addition, your resource binder contains more information about the other stations.

 Station One: Bed Preparation

 Demonstrate how to properly prepare a bed for planting.
 This may include removing weeds, lightly turning over the soil with your hands in the bed, and applying compost or organic fertilizers.

 Demonstrate how to properly seed a selected seed (of your choice).
 Show the seed packet and quickly review the seed spacing and depth information.
 Plant seed(s) accordingly.

 Demonstrate how to properly transplant a seedling (of your choice).
 Review the seedling tag which should include information on spacing and plant depth.
 Plant seedling(s) accordingly.